 Fr.
-Michael’s Midweek Reflection–Constant Expectation
+Michael’s Midweek Reflection–Nothing to Complain About!

 Each Wednesday, Fr.
 Michael shares an encouraging message, hoping to bring light, clarity, and peace into our challenging lives

 May 12, 2021